 DO YOUTUBE TITLES MATTER FOR AUTOMOTIVE CONTENT?

-One of our auto YouTube videos completely stalled, someone should have told us our titles suck.
+One of our YouTube videos started off with very little views and someone should have told us our titles suck.

-So we’ve been creating and uploading more automotive video content to our small YouTube Channel, It’s All About The Build.
-We wanted to know why some of our videos were performing badly, so we started studying our channel performance.
+We’ve been creating automotive content on our YouTube Channel, It’s All About The Build.
+Our videos weren’t performing well, so we investigating our channel performance.

-YouTube is great because they have tons of tools that provide detailed analytics on how your channel and/or specific video performs over time.
+YouTube is great because they have tons of tools that provide details on how your channel and/or specific video performs over time.

-During research on YouTube Analytics, we discovered our videos needed work.
-Let’s review.
+During research on YouTube Analytics, we discovered our videos needed some work.

 We’d previously posted a video on how to tune a carburetor on our 1982 Chevy El Camino, but the video wasn't getting any views at all.
 It was stuck at around 50 total views since published and 50 days had passed.